ebelinski/swiftly/_guides/switch.md

 ### Switch with tuples

-Here, all cases are covered, so a `default` case is unnecessary.
+A `default` case is unnecessary when all cases are covered.

 ```swift
 func describe(point: (Int, Int)) {